Frances Stonor Saunders: Career

 A few years after graduating (in 1987) with a first-class honours degree in English from University of Oxford (having studied at St Anne's College), Saunders embarked on a career as a television film-maker.
-Hidden Hands: A Different History of Modernism, made for Channel 4 in 1995, discussed the connection between American art critics and Abstract Expressionist painters with the CIA.
+Hidden Hands: A Different History of Modernism, made for Channel 4 in 1995, discussed the connection linking American art critics and Abstract Expressionist painters with the CIA.
 Who Paid the Piper?: CIA and the Cultural Cold War (1999) (in the USA: The Cultural Cold War: The CIA and the World of Arts and Letters), her first book, was developed from her work on the documentary, concentrating on the history of the covertly CIA-funded Congress for Cultural Freedom.
 The book won the Royal Historical Society's William Gladstone Memorial Prize and was shortlisted for the Guardian First Book Award.
 It has since been published in fifteen languages.
-Saunders' other works reflect her academic background as a medievalist.
+Saunders's other works reflect her academic background as a medievalist.

 In 2005, after some years as the arts editor and associate editor of the New Statesman, Saunders resigned in protest over the sacking of Peter Wilby, the then-editor.
 In 2004 and 2005 for Radio 3, she presented Meetings of Minds, two three-part series on the meetings of intellectuals at significant points in history.
-She is also a regular contributor to Radio 3's Nightwaves and other radio programmes.
+She was a regular contributor to Radio 3's Nightwaves and other radio programmes.

 Her second book, Hawkwood: Diabolical Englishman (in the US: The Devil's Broker), recounts the life and career of John Hawkwood, a condottiere of the 14th century.
 English-born, Hawkwood (1320–1394) made a notorious career as a participant in the confused and treacherous power politics of the Papacy, France, and Italy.
 The Woman Who Shot Mussolini (2010) is a biography of Violet Gibson, the Anglo-Irish aristocrat who shot Benito Mussolini in 1926, wounding him slightly.

-Of Saunders' book, The Suitcase: Six Attempts to Cross a Border, Elisa Segrave wrote in The Spectator: "This is a complex, occasionally frustrating book with fascinating historical nuggets."
+Of Saunders's book, The Suitcase: Six Attempts to Cross a Border, Elisa Segrave wrote in The Spectator: "This is a complex, occasionally frustrating book with fascinating historical nuggets."
 The author "certainly brings home the anguish of war.
 She also examines memory, its importance and its unpredictability."
 James McConnachie wrote in The Sunday Times: "As for that suitcase, it would be unfair to say more.
-I’ll only warn that the payoff isn’t a Hollywood explosion.
+I'll only warn that the payoff isn't a Hollywood explosion.
 It is more an arthouse twist — but one that, like this book, will haunt you."
 Saunders was awarded the PEN Ackerley Prize for outstanding memoir and autobiography for The Suitcase: Six Attempts to Cross a Border in July 2022.

 Saunders was elected as a Fellow of the Royal Society of Literature in 2018.
-She lives in London.
+She lived in London.

+Death

+Saunders died on 31 August 2026, aged 60.